7robertodantas/addressbook/README.md

 #### Framework
 I had to choose between [koa][koa-url] and [express][express-url].
 Even though I wanted to use [koa][koa-url], I've opted to use express js in this project due to my previous knowledge with it.

+#### Testing Library
+I've opted to use [jest][jest-url] rather than the well known [mocha][mocha-url] cause [jest][jest-url] has everything built into it - from matchers to mocks.

 # Further Improvements
 - Increase tests coverage.
+- Move unique user's email constraint to mongodb to avoid race conditions that may occur in parallel requests.
 - Separate jest environments for unit testing and integration testing.
 - Configure setup/teardown of embedded mongo and firebase to run only in integration test environment.
 Currently it is running up in every test execution.
 - Improve firebase-end security by adding some sort of validation / authentication in the data sent to firebase and restricing read/write access to each user contacts collection.